Majkel1991/baa_soundscapes/extended_prototype/README.md

 # Extended Prototype
 ## Soundgeneration
+The sound generation module was developed with Scaper.
+Given a collection of isolated sound events, Scaper acts as a high-level sequencer that cangenerate multiple soundscapes from a single, probabilistically de-fined, “specification”.

 ## Object Detection

-Thanks to garder14 for making this pre-trained model available.
+Credits: Thanks to garder14 for making this pre-trained model available.

 ### ERFNet - TensorFlow 2